guiassemany/livewire/docs/installation.md

 > [!warning] `/livewire/livewire.js` returning a 404 status code
 > By default, Livewire exposes a route in your application to serve its JavaScript assets from: `/livewire/livewire.js`.
 This is fine for most applications, however, if you are using Nginx with a custom configuration, you may receive a 404 from this endpoint.
 To fix this issue, you can either [compile Livewire's JavaScript assets yourself](#manually-bundling-livewire-and-alpine), or [configure Nginx to allow for this](https://benjamincrozat.com/livewire-js-404-not-found).
+> Additionally, when your application is in production, Livewire will serve a minified version of its JavaScript from the `/livewire/livewire.min.js` route instead.
+This behavior is controlled by the `app.debug` configuration.
+When it is set to false, the .min route is used.

 ## Publishing the configuration file